 A. Financial and brand reputation reasons are good motivations to go solar.
 Companies that have invested in large-scale commercial solar report immediate improvements in several key areas, including:

-- A reduced electricity bill (see above) frees up money for other business initiatives, which can increase sales and/or profitability.
+• A reduced electricity bill (see above) frees up money for other business initiatives, which can increase sales and profitability.

-- Appealing to a growing audience of environmentally conscious consumers.
-The number of people who embrace and prefer green businesses is on the rise.
+• They appeal to a growing audience of environmentally conscious consumers—the number of people who embrace and prefer green businesses is rising.
 Multiple studies have shown that consumers consciously choose companies that show their environmental and corporate social responsibility.

 Q 4: Why should I go solar now?
 Won’t the price drop or technology improve?

 A. We did indeed see a reduction in panel pricing in the first few years after the technology became mainstream, but price drops have been far less dramatic in recent years as the industry matures.
-More important than panel pricing alone are state and federal incentive programs, which generally have a much more dramatic impact on system price.
-The large federal 26% tax credit is currently on its ramp down to 10% in 2024, so now is the time to do your research.
-When evaluating commercial solar, company leadership should be sure to fully consider:
+More important than panel pricing alone are state and federal incentive programs, which generally dramatically impact system price.
+The large federal 26% tax credit is ramping to 10% in 2024, so now is the time to do your research.
+When evaluating commercial solar, company leadership should be sure to consider the following fully:

-- Policies and incentives for installing commercial solar that might not exist in the future.
+• Policies and incentives for installing commercial solar that might not exist.

-- Even if better policies or incentive programs are rolled out, or slightly improved technology increases panel efficiency, the money you’d save in the near term with your own solar power plant could easily outweigh the benefits from waiting for an incremental decrease in panel pricing.
+• Even if better policies or incentive programs are rolled out, or slightly improved technology increases panel efficiency, the money you’d save in the near term with your solar power plant could easily outweigh the benefits from waiting for an incremental decrease in panel pricing.

-A. Just because you can’t see the panels doesn’t mean that they’re not installed.
-In actuality, adoption of commercial solar is on the rise and the list of solar-powered companies reads like a “who’s who” of successful businesses.
-Companies like Walmart, Apple, Target, and Amazon are all reaping the benefits of cheap and clean energy from the sun.
+A. Just because you can’t see the panels doesn’t mean they’re not installed.
+In actuality, commercial solar adoption is on the rise, and the list of solar-powered companies reads like a “who’s who” of successful businesses.
+Companies like Walmart, Apple, Target, and Amazon are reaping the benefits of cheap, clean energy from the sun.
 Here's the top ten list of 2019’s top US corporate solar users.

 We invite you to learn about the Sun Valley Solar difference and talk to one of our commercial solar experts to see how solar can help you achieve your business goals.